What Is CCTV Monitoring

 What is Intercom

-• Residential: In homes and apartments for communication between rooms or with visitors at the door.
+• Residential: In homes and apartments for communication between rooms or visitors at the door.

 • Commercial: In offices, retail stores, and businesses for internal communication and visitor management.

-• Industrial: In factories, warehouses, and manufacturing facilities for safety announcements and communication between workers.
+• Industrial: In factories, warehouses, and manufacturing facilities for safety announcements and worker communication.

-• Security: As part of access control and security systems to verify the identity of visitors before granting access.
+• Security: As part of access control, security systems verify visitors’ identity before granting access.

 • Healthcare: In hospitals and healthcare facilities, for communication between patients and staff.